 Lying is very common on planet earth.
 Some people lie to be polite, and many lie as a way of life.
 Politicians often lie in an obvious way, but it often works for them.
 That is, it does not upset the people so much that they won’t vote for them any more.
 In fact, lying is a very bad trait, and this article explains why.

-A common form of lying that we encounter when supervising nutritional balancing programs is that many people lie when describing their diet.
+A common form of lying that we encounter when supervising development programs is that many people lie when describing their diet.

 PROBLEMS WITH LYING

-Lying tends to ruin relationships.
+Lying can ruin relationships.
 One problem with lying is that it breaks trust.
 Trust, by definition, is the idea that one can count on another.
 When a person lies, it automatically detracts from the relationship with the other person.
 Remember this if you want to have happy relationships.

 Lies break the chain of love.
 This is slightly different than the paragraph above.
 It means that lies stop the flow of true information.
 This is indeed a serious problem in all types of situations and relationships.